papermatch/papermatch/README.md

     ```
 3. Start the Supabase containers locally
     ```
-    set -a && . supabase/.env && set +a
     npx supabase start
     ```
-4. Use the output from the previous command to update your .env files as described [above](#supabase-setup)
+4. Use the output from the previous command to create an .env.test.local file as described [above](#supabase-setup)
 5. In the local [Supabase Studio](http://localhost:54323/project/default/sql/1) add the `SUPABASE_SERVICE_ROLE_KEY` and `SUPABASE_URL` secrets to the Vault

     ```sql